MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 ```bash
 $ mfpdev server clean
 ```

+And select the server to clean form the interactive prompt.
-This will put the  server instance in a clean state
+This will put the  server instance in a clean state without any app or adapter deployed.

 ## Managing applications